WHY RED LINE ART WORKS ?

 WHAT CAN THE ARTS AND CULTURE DO ?

 5. If we are lucky enough to live in countries with relative freedoms and are lucky enough to have received an education or to value the arts and culture in our lives, then we are among the most privileged people in the world - and with that comes responsibility.
 That is why we at Red Line Art Works ask artists and creative people across the world to ‘speak up’ in their art works.
-These are potentially more powerful than thousands of words and, in the face of possible extinction it is imperative that we 'speak'or even shout.
+These are potentially more powerful than thousands of words.
+Now, in the face of global emergencies and mass extinctions it is imperative that we 'speak up, 'or even shout.

-6. Changes in the culture, among the mass of the people, are essential for progressive change on the scale now needed.
+6. Changes in the culture, among the mass of the people, are essential to bring about political and economic change on the scale that is now needed.
 There is plenty of historical evidence from around the world that big pressure from the mass of the people is sometimes the ONLY thing that can bring significant positive change to political systems and governance.

 7. In some cases, citizen pressure on politicians and institutions has had to be sustained for years (even generations) before the desired change was eventually made.
 Think of the fall of Apartheid in South Africa, the fall of the Soviet Union and of Communism in eastern Europe - and many more big changes.
 These were achieved only after decades of struggle by tens of millions of people, actively supported by those artists who had all along been critiquing the status quo, making the invisible visible, inspiring people, validating the case for change.